5 Best Sign-up Bonuses for Airline Miles Credit Cards

 How to Find Outstanding Credit Card Offers

 At first, finding a great credit card sign-up bonus may seem like luck, but there is actually a good deal of skill involved.
 The first order of the day is research.
-Many of the offers below do not apply to everyone who fills out an application, and you have to spend some time looking for the best deal and applying online from the link that is promoting it.
+You have to spend some time looking for the best deal and applying online from the link that is promoting it.
 Once you have learned what the most competitive offers are, the next strategy is patience.
-Banks love to promote their best deals over and over again as limited time offers, so if the right deal isn’t currently on the market, just wait a month or two and check again.
+Banks love to promote their best deals over and over again as limited time offers, so if the right deal isn't currently on the market, just wait a month or two and check again.
 The final key is to strike while the deal is hot; any of the offers below can disappear tomorrow.
 While many of them will come back, there is no guarantee.
-If you think that you are seeing a great deal now, don’t tell yourself that it will probably be available next month when you get around to filling out an application.
+If you think that you are seeing a great deal now, don't tell yourself that it will probably be available next month when you get around to filling out an application.

 The Current Top Five Sign-Up Bonuses

-In my research, these are the five best bonuses available at the moment.
+In my research, these are the top bonuses available at the moment.